The Mindful Transition to Parenthood Program:

 A recent study showed that 90% of couples have a decline in relationship satisfaction after the birth of their first child.
 However, those that have the strongest couple relationships (in the top 10 - 15%) before having children actually become happier with their relationships after their child is born.

-Overall, the happier your relationship is, the greater the chance that your child will grow up to have healthy relationships, succeed academically, and be a happier person.
-As John Gottman says, "The greatest gift you can give your baby is a happy and strong relationship between the two of you."
-Enrolling in the Mindful Transition to Parenthood Program is an important step towards ensuring the well-being and healthy development of your child!
+Overall, the better your relationship is, the greater the chance that your child will be happy and healthy - physically, emotionally, psychologically, and socially.
+As John Gottman says to expectant couples, "The greatest gift you can give your baby is a happy and strong relationship between the two of you."
+Enrolling in the Mindful Transition to Parenthood Program is an important step towards ensuring the well-being and healthy development of your child, not to mention your own happiness!

 Program Overview